xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Summary

 I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems (e.g., cloud computing, communication networks, and energy systems).
 A large part of my current research focuses on problems at the intersection of algorithmic mechanism design and online algorithms.
-The goal is to design economic incentives and algorithms that lead to efficient online resource allocation despite the presence of strategic user behaviors and incomplete future information.
+The goal is to design economic incentives and algorithms that lead to efficient online decision-making despite the presence of strategic user behaviors and incomplete future information.

 ---
 ## Recent Publications